vsotog/vsotog.github.io/_education/2014-spring-teaching-1.md

 ---
-title: "Teaching experience 1"
+title: "Electrical and Telecomunications Engineering"
-collection: teaching
+collection: education
-type: "Undergraduate course"
+type: "BASc"
-permalink: /teaching/2014-spring-teaching-1
+permalink: /education/2014-spring-teaching-1
-venue: "University 1, Department"
+venue: "University of Guadalajara, Electronics Department"
-date: 2014-01-01
+date: 2013-07-31
-location: "City, Country"
+location: "Guadalajara, Mexico"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.